chrisgrieser/nvim-scissors/README.md

 - Syntax highlighting while you edit the snippet.
 Includes highlighting of tokens like `$0` or `${2:foobar}`.
 - Automagical conversion from buffer text to JSON string (quotes are escaped, etc.)
-- Intuitive UI for editing the snippet, dynamically adapt the number of prefixes.
+- Intuitive UI for editing the snippet, dynamically adapting the number of prefixes.
 - Auto-reloading of the new/edited snippet (if using `LuaSnip`).
 - JSON-formatting and sorting of the snippet file after updating, using `yq` or `jq`.
 (Optional, but useful when version-controlling your snippet collection.)
+- Uses either `telescope` or `vim.ui.select` as pickers for snippet/file selection.

 > [!TIP]
 > You can use